s9w/Ginseng/README.md

 ![](https://github.com/s9w/Ginseng/raw/master/doc/infos.png)

-Info entries can not only be simple text but can contain [Markdown](http://en.wikipedia.org/wiki/Markdown) as well as [LaTeX](http://en.wikipedia.org/wiki/LaTeX) expressions between dollar signs.
-So
+Info entries can not only be simple text but can contain [Markdown](http://en.wikipedia.org/wiki/Markdown) as well as [LaTeX](http://en.wikipedia.org/wiki/LaTeX) expressions between dollar signs like in the third example.

 ### Templates
 To display an info on screen you'll need to define how it's supposed to look.
 That's what templates are for.
 Templates consist of two Markdown expressions.
 One for the front and one for the back of the virtul flash card.
 In that expression, the entries of the info can be accessed with curly braces like `{front}` or `{country}` if the info type has an entry called country.
 Since templates use the specific structure of a an Info type, they're bound to them.
 So each Info type can have one or more templates.
 Example template: